matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 closing.
 ```

 - The Stream interface extends AutoCloseable.
-Streams can be closed by calling the close method or by using try-
+Streams can be closed by calling the `close()` method or by using try-
-with-resource statement
+with-resource statement.

 - Example use case where a Stream should be closed is when you create s Stream of lines from a file: